The Women’s Choir of the National Library of Estonia

 National Library of Estonia, Tõnismägi 2, 15189 Tallinn

 The choir’s birthday is on 21 May 1991 when its then 16 singers first came together.
 The choir was established by Viktoria Jagomägi, a renowned promoter of Estonian women’s singing, who was the choir’s chief conductor until 2009 and since then has been honorary conductor.
-Today the women’s choir is conducted by Anneli Surva (since 1995) and Mikk Dede (since 2014).
+Today the women’s choir is conducted by Anneli Surva (since 1995) and Oliver Povel-Puusepp (since 2015).
 During 1991-1995 the choir’s conductors were Anu Tali and Kadri Tali, presently a well-known orchestra conductor and a music manager respectively.
-2009-2014 was coductor Kristi Jagodin.
+2009-2014 was coductor Kristi Jagodin and 2014-2015 Mikk Dede.

 The library’s Women’s Choir has had a brisk concert life, acting as a representative of the National Library in Estonian choral community.
 The choir has been a traditional entertainer at the library’s festive events (celebrating the Independence Day of the Republic of Estonia, Mother Tongue Day, Mother’s Day, Christmas) and various all-Estonian library conferences.
 The choir has performed in all best-known Estonian concert halls, travels have taken the singers to other European countries (Lahti and Lapland in Finland, St. Petersburg, Riga, Prague, Vienna, London, Paris, Italy, Aland, and Göteborg in Sweden).
 Concerts at the New York Estonian Culture Days in 2010 were a memorable highlight.